m0n0368291/GCMS-Data-Handler/README.md

 There are several factors that may prevent the script from working.
 If the script is not working as intended, follow these steps:

 - check whether all necessary folders are created and the respective acronym has been added to the list of ``users``
-- make sure the user executing the script has the right permissions for the folder containíng the data
+- make sure the user executing the script has the right permissions for the folder containing the data
 - execute the script with elevated privileges
 - manually check for duplicates